If now isn't the right time, when will be?

 With recent interest rate reductions and an update to APRA's guidance to lenders on their serviceability assessments, the stars have realigned towards borrowers and improved their potential borrowing capacity.

-No doubt you have read or heard about the RBA's reduction of the cash rate to 1.00% over the last two months, with lenders passing on all of the first rate cut and part of the second to varying degrees (although some are not actually passing it on for another week or two, but that is a different story).
+No doubt you have read or heard about the RBA's reduction of the cash rate to 0.75% recently, with lenders passing on all of the first rate cut and part of the second to varying degrees (although some are not actually passing it on for another week or two, but that is a different story).

 Hit me with the numbers?